awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 - If no more input plaintext bytes MAY become available and this operation is unable to complete the above steps with the available plaintext, this operation MUST halt and indicate a failure to the caller.
+- If this operation successfully completes the above steps and has processed all available input bytes, this operation MAY immediately complete and succeed, or it MAY wait until an end of the input bytes is indicated to complete and succeed.
-- If this operation completes the above steps, but more input plaintext bytes are available to be processed, this operation MUST either fail or ignore any bytes trailing the valid encrypted message.
+- If this operation successfully completes the above steps but there are available bytes which have not been processed, this operation MUST fail.

 ### Parse the header